magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Username
 --------

-| Only used if the authentication is via user and pass.
+| Only used if the authentication is via username and password.